soda480/progress1bar/README.md

 ### `ProgressBar`

-Use the `ProgressBar` class to display your function's execution as a progress bar.
+The `ProgressBar` class is used to display function execution as a progress bar.
 Use it as a context manager, and simply set the `.total` and `.count` attributes accordingly.
 Here is an example:
 ```python
 import names, random, time
 from progress1bar import ProgressBar